sunitparekh/sunitblog/data/sunitblog/posts/what-should-be-the-sprint-duration/what-should-be-the-sprint-duration.md

 > In my view, for co-located teams or distributed teams with healthy overlap time and at intermediate level of agile engineering practices I would suggest 2 week sprint duration.
 And for highly distributed team which is mostly new to Agile (and CD) practices, I recommend 4 weeks of initial Sprint duration.

-Philosophy of “shorter sprints are better” is not always right.
-Sometimes with shorter sprints and significant non-development effort, team’s stress level increases while stakeholder sees less deliverable, watch-out for such cases.
+Philosophy of "shorter sprints are better" is not always right.
+Sometimes with shorter sprints and significant non-development effort, team's stress level increases while stakeholder sees less deliverable, watch-out for such cases.

 ## Real-life project example